SharooqSalaudeen/.zsh/README.md

+1. Crete fodler .zsh in home direcotry and clone this repo

-1. Add the following line to .zshrc file
+2. Add the following line to .zshrc file in home directory

 ```for config (~/.zsh/*.zsh) source $config```

 ```source $ZSH/oh-my-zsh.sh```

-2. Go to directory .oh-my-zsh/custom/plugins
+3. Go to directory .oh-my-zsh/custom/plugins

 Clone the following plugins